Tan Kai Hee

-Biography
+Early life

 Born in Kluang, Johor, Tan worked a number of odd jobs including on rubber estates, a canning factory, a bicycle shop and night markets.
 This was because when he was 13, his father was deported back to China and his mother and six siblings returned, while Kai Hee and two other children stayed in Malaya having to fend for themselves.

+Political career

 This gave him an understanding of the difficulties faced by the poor and he joined the Labour Party of Malaya in the 1950s, rising to become its deputy secretary-general in the early 1960s.
 At that time the Labour Party was part of a powerful multi-racial coalition with the Parti Rakyat Malaysia called the Socialist Front (Malayan Peoples' Socialist Front).

 A protege of Labour Party leader Dr M.K.
 Rajakumar, Tan was one of a number of very young Socialist Front candidates in the 1959 general elections including V. David, who was elected Bangsar MP at the age of 26, and Karam Singh Veriah who won in Damansara aged just 22.

-Tan however was defeated in that election when he ran for the Kluang Selatan.
+Tan however was defeated in that election when he ran for the Kluang Selatan seat.
 He lost by a margin of 4,214 votes to Chan Chong Wen of MCA/Alliance who garnered 8,754 votes compared to the 4,540 that Tan obtained.

 He also contested in the 1964 elections in Damansara the seat that had been won by Karam Singh Veriah in 1959.
 However, he was narrowly beaten in a three-way contest by 546 votes as Michael Chen Wing Sum of the MCA/Alliance Party got 9,144 votes while he obtained 8,602 and PAP's Lam Khuan Kit trailed in third with 3,191 votes.

 In 1965, he was arrested alongside other Socialist Front leaders such as chairman Hasnul Hadi and secretary-general Tajuddin Kahar as they were planning a demonstration to commemorate the second anniversary of the detention of former Setapak MP and Socialist Front leader Ahmad Boestamam.

 Tan was detained for 8 years during which time the Socialist Front was dissolved and the Labour Party of Malaya became first dormant, then defunct with a number of its leaders like Tan Chee Khoon and V. David going on to form Parti Gerakan Rakyat Malaysia.